grafana/grafana/docs/sources/panels/transformations/types-options.md

 You might end up in a situation where a data source returns time series data in a format that isn't supported by the panel you want to use.
 [Read more about the different data frame formats here]({{< relref "../../developers/plugins/data-frames.md" >}}).

-This transformation will help you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.
+This transformation helps you resolve this issue by converting the time series data from either the wide format to the long format or the other way around.

 Select the `Multi-frame time series` option to transform the time series data frame from the wide to the long format.